brettkromkamp/mini-loan-application/README.md

 ### Part 2: Angular Client App &mdash; Requirements
 The Angular app includes functionality to submit new loan applications together with the ability to check the status &mdash;that is, `Pending`, `Denied` or `Approved`&mdash; of already submitted loan applications.
 Screen shots of the app are available in the repository's `images` directory.

-Finally, the app must be startable with `npm start` (which will start the Angular Live Development Server listening on `localhost:4200`).
+What's more, the app must be startable with `npm start` (which will start the Angular Live Development Server listening on `localhost:4200`).

+#### Additional Dependencies
+In addition to the required Angular framework dependencies, the following dependency has been included: [Bootstrap widgets](https://ng-bootstrap.github.io/#/home).

 ## Miscellaneous Comments and Considerations
 - **Transaction management**: The aim of lazy loading is to save resources by not loading related objects into memory when the main object is loaded.
 Instead, the initialization of lazy entities is postponed until the moment they're needed.
 When retrieving lazily-loaded data, there are two steps in the process.
 First, there's populating the main object, and second, retrieving the data within its proxies.
 Loading data always requires an open *session* in [Hibernate](https://hibernate.org/).
 The problem arises when the second step happens after the transaction has closed, which leads to a `LazyInitializationException`.